Australian Veteran challenges and how to secure employment

 Choosing the Best Career Path

-The best occupations are those that allow you to put your military talents to use.
+The best occupations allow you to put your military talents to use.
 Vets who enjoy working with people, for example, can consider a career in healthcare.
-A warehouse or logistics work could be great for Veterans who want a more active or physical profession.
+A warehouse or logistics work could be great for Veterans who want a more dynamic or physical profession.
 Veterans with a background in systems engineering, cybersecurity, data analysis, or information security analysis can pursue another professional route in IT.
-One out of every four Veterans is employed by the government or the public sector.
+The government or the public sector employs one out of every four Veterans.
 Australian Veteran challenges can be solved.